How to Improve Donor Retention

 One of the most common causes of attrition is failing to provide complete transparency detailing how your organization used donations.
 Organizations rely on donations to address administrative costs but letting patrons know that a portion of their contribution directly supports a specific mission or charity project can go a long way to building engagement and getting donors to come back year after year.

 It’s critical to message appreciation, the impact they’re making, and the need for continued giving.
-The donor might assume the worst without a simple thank you email or letter.
+Without a simple thank you email or letter, the donor might assume the worst.

 Any dramatic shift in your mission or overarching goal will undoubtedly lead to some donor attrition.
 In many cases, however, high churn rates may be attributed to poor outreach efforts and an inability to communicate with existing donors and get them engaged effectively.
 Failure to provide multiple opportunities for donors to engage, support, share, and endorse your organization contributes to donor attrition.